vmstio/vmstio/docs.vmst.io/content/actions.md

   - moderation
 ---

-We have decided to periodically regularly publish a high level summary of moderator actions on vmst.io.
+We have decided to periodically publish a high level summary of moderator actions on vmst.io.
-These statistics are currently cumulative starting when the instance opened on October 6, 2022.
+These statistics are cumulative starting when the instance opened on October 6, 2022.

 _These numbers were last updated on February 17, 2023._

 ## Summary

-_Unique Reporting Events_ are defined as an single report **or** a group of multiple reports against a single user, during a specific time period.
+_Unique Reporting Events_ are defined as an single report **or** a group of reports against a single user, during a specific time period.
-After a unique report is resolved and then a subsequent report is made, related to a different event requiring additional moderator action, this is treated as a separate and unique event
+After a unique report is resolved if a subsequent report is made, related to a different event requiring additional moderator action, this is treated as a new unique event

 | | |
 |---|---|